-Dependent upon your state’s One-Call law, your business or individual employees may be responsible for fines, repair costs, and additional property and life damages if a pipeline is striked, grazed, nicked.
+Dependent upon your state’s One-Call law, your business or individual employees may be responsible for fines, repair costs, and additional property and life damages if a pipeline is striked, grazed, or nicked.
 Some energy products, when unexpectedly released, that come in contact with an individual or ignite, can cause injuries or even death.
-By calling 811/One-Call, and adhering to markings, you are mitigating personal liability should an unplanned incident or accident occur.
+By always calling 811/One-Call, and adhering to markings, you are mitigating personal liability should an unplanned incident or accident occur.

 If you have bumped, grazed, struck, dented, or damaged or touched the pipeline in any way, it is imperative that you stop work and contact Phillips 66 Pipeline LLC through our emergency line: 1-877-267-2290.
 A small accident can be a big problem even a short time in the future.
 If there is a release, call 911 first then the Phillips 66 Pipeline LLC emergency line at 1-877-267-2290.

 Once the Markings are Made and the Job Has Begun

 - Review the latest version of the Common Ground Alliance’s Best Practices document

 - Take dated pictures, videos or draw a sketch with accurate distance from markings to fixed objects to document the actual placement of markings

 - Retain the locate ticket reference number.
 When on the job site, begin each day by hosting a pre-excavation meeting (sometimes called a Job Site Analysis or JSA).
 During this time, review the location of underground utilities with site personnel and discuss any potential hazards of digging near pipelines.